msu-denver/project-3-student-management-blueteam/scrum/sprint1/daily.md

 ## 11/16/24-11/17/24

-No daily sprint meetings conducted on the weekend
+No daily sprint meetings conducted on the weekend.
+Team members did share progress reports and ideas on on improvements for app and user stories//implementation.

 ## 11/18/24-08:00pm